-Our strategic and holistic conservation model is designed to benefit both people and wildlife while helping to preserve the natural environment for future generations.
+Our holistic approach to conservation benefits people and wildlife while preserving nature for future generations.
 Our programs positively impact 35 communities in six critical conservation landscapes across northern Tanzania.

 Measuring Impact, Monitoring Effectiveness